JordanMarr/SqlHydra/README.md

 # SqlHydra
-SqlHydra is a suite of NuGet packages for working with databases in F# with an emphasis on type safety and convenience.
+SqlHydra is a set of NuGet packages for working with databases in F# with an emphasis on type safety and convenience.

-### Generation Tools
+### Generation Tool
-- [SqlHydra.SqlServer](#sqlhydrasqlserver-) is a dotnet tool that generates F# records for a SQL Server database.
-- [SqlHydra.Npgsql](#sqlhydranpgsql-) is a dotnet tool that generates F# records for a PostgreSQL database.
-- [SqlHydra.Oracle](#sqlhydraoracle-) is a dotnet tool that generates F# records for an Oracle database.
-- [SqlHydra.Sqlite](#sqlhydrasqlite-) is a dotnet tool that generates F# records for a SQLite database.
+[SqlHydra.Cli](#sqlhydracli-) is a dotnet tool that generates F# types and readers for SQL Server, PostgreSQL, Oracle and SQLite databases.

 ### Query Library
-- [SqlHydra.Query](#sqlhydraquery-) provides strongly typed Linq queries against generated types.
+[SqlHydra.Query](#sqlhydraquery-) provides strongly typed Linq queries against generated types.

 #### Notes
-- The generation tools can be used alone or with any query library for creating strongly typed table records and data readers.
+- The generated code can be used alone or with any query library for creating strongly typed table records and data readers.
 - SqlHydra.Query is designed to be used with SqlHydra generated types.
 (If you would prefer to create your own types over using generated types, then I would recommend checking out [Dapper.FSharp](https://github.com/Dzoukr/Dapper.FSharp).)
 - SqlHydra.Query uses [SqlKata](https://sqlkata.com/) internally to generate provider-specific SQL queries.
 - _All SqlHydra NuGet packages will be released with matching major and minor version numbers._